 It has been called by many names, but Democratic Socialist Republic of Sri Lanka is how we call it.
 Sri Lanka is 2.1 times bigger than Belgium, but 118 times smaller than Australia.
 An island that harbours most of Earth’s wildlife and has preserved the footprint of the world’s first man, Adam according to the Christians and Muslims, of lord Buddha according to the Buddhists and Hanuman or Shiva according to the Hindus.
 What do you know about this developing country that has touched our hearts with its natural beauty?
 A place where illiteracy is rare.
-“The Indian Ocean Island” will take you on a discovery adventure that enlightens you on the basic knowledge of the island country and its culture, so that the next time you visit, you will not feel lost.
+Discover why you should visit Sri Lanka, the Indian Ocean Island.

 Author: Elizabeth Somiari

 Sri Lanka: an island in the middle of the Indian Ocean